Entebbe International Airport: Phase I – 2015 to 2018

 In March 2022, online and print media reported that the Chinese-built cargo center, capable of handling 100,000 metric tonnes of cargo, had begun commercial operations.
 This had replaced the old cargo facility with capacity of 50,000 metric tonnes, originally converted from an old aircraft hangar.
+It is expected that later in 2024, upon completion of the ongoing Phase I upgrades, the airport will increase its passenger-handling capacity from 2 million to 3.5 million annually.